garris/BackstopJS/README.md

 }
 ```

-Since the backstop runner returns promises it can easily be integrated in build systems like gulp
+#### Since the backstop returns promises so it can run natively as a task in build systems like gulp
 ```js
 const gulp = require('gulp');
 const backstopjs = require('backstopjs');